aedera/anc2vec/README.md

 `es` is a python dictionary with two elements: `term2index` that maps GO terms to (row) indexes, and `embeds` a matrix whose rows contain embeddings of GO terms.
-To retrieve, for example, the embedding of GO:0001780, we first need to obtain its row index in the embedding matrix.
+For example, to retrieve the embedding of GO:0001780, we first need to obtain its row index in the embedding matrix:

 ```python
 term2index = es['term2index'].item()